microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_GetState.md

 Returns the value of the [`TTD::ThreadRecordingState`](../TTDCommonTypes.h/enum-ThreadRecordingState.md) enumeration that best represents the current state of the recorder on the calling thread.

+Note that the returned state may become stale by the time this method returns or shortly thereafter.
+For instance, this method might return `TTD::ThreadRecordingState::Recording` and then immediately get throttled before the calling code has any time to react.
+Therefore this state should always be interpreted as "it was accurate recently".

 ## Correct use